chisty/asp.net-web-api-articles/message-handlers-and-filters.md

 ### How it works

 We add this *CustomFilter* attribute on top of any **ApiController** for registration.
 Whenever any request invokes **ApiController**, the *CustomFilter* executes if it is already added with that **ApiController**.
 Inside the *CustomFilter*, we override the **OnAuthorization** method and inspected the **HttpRequestMessage** and its absolute path.
-We only pass those requests which do not have a fixed controller or action name *ìbookî*.
+We only pass those requests which do not have a fixed controller or action name *‚Äúbook‚Äù*.
 If the absolute path contains that specific name, we purposefully attach a custom **HttpResponseMessage** and *Unauthorized HttpStatusCode* with the **HttpActionContext**.
-Then If we invoke the *BookApiController* using Postman, it returns us HttpStatusCode *ì401-Unauthorizedî*.
+Then If we invoke the *BookApiController* using Postman, it returns us HttpStatusCode *‚Äú401-Unauthorized‚Äù*.
 The screenshot is attached below.

 # Insert Image